HJ-TANG/Algorithm-Basis/README.md

 # Algorithm-Basis
-Some notes for the class Algorithm basis.
+Some notes for the course [Algorithm basis](https://www.coursera.org/learn/suanfa-jichu/home/welcome) on Coursera.